xmouyang/Cosmo/README.md

     python3 single_main_ce.py --modality inertial --batch_size 16 --label_rate 5 --learning_rate 0.001
     python3 single_main_ce.py --modality skeleton --batch_size 16 --label_rate 5 --learning_rate 0.001
     ```

+ * Note: For the CPC baseline on the IMU data, please refer to <a href="https://github.com/harkash/contrastive-predictive-coding-for-har">this repo<\a>.

     ---

+# Repositories utilized in this project
+This project is based on the supervised contrastive learning implementations detailed in the following repositories:
+<a href="https://github.com/HobbitLong/SupContrast">SupContrast<\a> and <a href="https://github.com/HobbitLong/CMC">CMC<\a>.
+They were very useful for this project.

 # Citation
 If you find this work or the datasets useful for your research, please cite this paper: